-2. If you quit smoking you’ll gain weight
+2. If you quit smoking, you’ll gain weight

 FALSE.
 Quitting smoking is exactly what it is and nothing more.
-The weight gain is just for those people that choose to replace the satisfaction of getting nicotine from cigarettes to getting calories from food.
+The weight gain is just for those people who choose to replace the satisfaction of getting nicotine from cigarettes to getting calories from food.

-If you quit smoking and manage to raise your dopamine levels (previously raised by nicotine) from some other activity than eating (e.g.: physical activity) you will not gain any weight.
+If you quit smoking and manage to raise your dopamine levels (previously raised by nicotine) from some other activity than eating (e.g.: physical activity), you will not gain any weight.

 4. A protein-rich diet can damage your kidneys

 TRUE.
-Of course, sugar is known as “empty calories” and honey is a more nutritious choice.
+Of course, sugar is known as “empty calories,” and honey is a more nutritious choice.
 But keep in mind that honey is also highly caloric (about 300 kcal/100 gr) so you should eat it in moderation.

-6. Herbal products are natural so this means they’re safe
+6. Herbal products are natural, so this means they’re safe

 FALSE.
-It’s true some of them, are quite harmless, but keep in mind an herb or a plant can contain hundreds or even thousands of chemical compounds (even if it’s natural) and some of them can interact with known drugs, pregnancy and medical conditions.
+It’s true some of them are quite harmless, but keep in mind an herb or a plant can contain hundreds or even thousands of chemical compounds (even if it’s natural), and some of them can interact with known drugs, pregnancy and medical conditions.

 7. You need to eat more protein to build muscle